lacherogwu/http-rpc/docs/client-usage/create-client.md

 	channel: 'notifications',
 });

-for await (const event of eventStream) {
+for await (const data of eventStream) {
-	console.log('Event received:', event);
+	console.log('Data received:', data);
+	// data is exactly what the server yielded

-	// You can break out of the loop to stop listening if (event.shouldStop) {
+	// You can break out of the loop based on your own logic if (someCondition) {
 		break;
 	}
 }